hjake123/reactive/LATEST_CHANGELOG.md

 - Added the custom Material system
     - Materials can be created by the player dynamically and are saved in the world
+    - Materials can also be defined using KubeJS
     - Added the Discovery Desk
     - Added the /reactive materials command tree
     - Added Adept Salts